Medhansh-32/PaperPal/README.md

   - [HomeController]
   - [ExamFileController]
   - [UserResponseController]
+  - [Mistral AI]
 - [Running the Application]
 - [Contributing]

 ## Project Overview 🏠

 The PaperPal application is built using Spring Boot and provides a web interface for users to upload, manage, and download exam files.
 It also supports managing user responses and linking exam files to these responses.
+Additionally, users can interact with an AI feature on the home page, allowing them to ask questions similar to ChatGPT, enhancing their experience and providing instant support.

 ## Controllers 🕹️